zhangzh-pku/OM1/README.md

 - `OPENMIND_API_KEY`: The API key for OpenMind endpoints.
 This is mandatory if you want to use OpenMind endpoints without rate limiting.
 - `ETH_ADDRESS`: The Ethereum address of agent, prefixed with `Ox`.
 Example: `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`.
 Only relevant if your agent has a wallet.
 - `UNITREE_WIRED_ETHERNET`: Your netrowrk adapet that is conncted to a Unitree robot.
 Example: `eno0`.
 Only relevant if your agent has a physical (robot) embodiment.

-If you are using Coinbase Wallet integration, please set the following environment variables:

-- `COINBASE_WALLET_ID`: The ID for the Coinbase Wallet.
-- `COINBASE_API_KEY`: The API key for the Coinbase Project API.
-- `COINBASE_API_SECRET`: The API secret for the Coinbase Project API.

 ### Core operating principle of the system